Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/ouroboros.md

   - name: "Unfathomable Infinity"
     desc: " ([[aura]], [[incapacitation]], [[mental]], [[visual]]);  100 feet.
 The ouroboros is the embodiment of perfect of diamonds in a resurrect ritual infinity, and this concept pulls at the threads of mortal minds, desperately straining the limits of their comprehension.
 When a creature ends its turn in the aura, it must attempt a DC 41 Will save.
 The creature is then temporarily immune for 1 minute.\n__Critical Success__ The creature is [[rules/conditions.md#Stupefied|stupefied 1]] for 1 round.\n__Success__ The creature is [[rules/conditions.md#Stupefied|stupefied 1]] for 1 minute.\n__Failure__ The creature is [[rules/conditions.md#Stupefied|stupefied 1]] for 1 minute and [[rules/conditions.md#Stunned|stunned 3]].\n__Critical Failure__ The creature is [[rules/conditions.md#Stupefied|stupefied 3]] and [[rules/conditions.md#Stunned|stunned]], both for 1 minute."
   - name: "Attack of Opportunity"
     desc: "⭓  Incalculable fangs only.
-Because the ouroboros contains an infinite number of snakes that act independently, its [[Attack of Opportunity]] is a free action (though it can still use only one per trigger)."
+Because the ouroboros contains an infinite number of snakes that act independently, its [[Attack-of-Opportunity|Attack of Opportunity]] is a free action (though it can still use only one per trigger)."
   - name: "Sanguine Spray"
     desc: "  When the ouroboros takes slashing or piercing damage, or when."
   - name: "Devour"